Layomi1/react-admin-dashboard-app/README.md

 # Deployed on :
 https://rookie-admin-dashboard.netlify.app/.
-Ths React project was implemented Syncfusion and styled using Tailwind CSS.
+Ths React project was implemented using Syncfusion and Tailwind CSS

 # Getting Started with Create React App